Farhan-176/Skin-Allergy-App-FYP/README.md

   </a>
 </p>

-**For questions or support related to this FYP project, contact your supervisor.**
+**For questions or support related to this FYP project, contact us.**

 ---

 ### ⭐ Star this project if you found it helpful!

-Made with ❤️ using React Native & Expo
+Made with ❤️ and Help of Usman,Rohail,Wajhat And Kumail Lashari.

 </div>